 Finally, but no less important, the Brainstem Auditory Evoked Response (BAER) test!
 Boston Terriers are known for having deafness in one or both ears.
 Boston Terriers that have more than one-third of their body coloring being white usually produce more deaf puppies.
 All these tests can minimize health risks in future litters by choosing appropriate parents.

 How To Breed Boston Terriers

-Breeding Boston terriers could be considered relatively easy when compared to other, much more complicated, dog breeds.
+Breeding Boston Terriers is considered relatively tricky when compared to other, much simpler dog breeds.
 The mating (copulatory tie) generally goes smoothly and so does the pregnancy and labor.
 Because of its size, the Boston Terrier breed is subject to cesarean sections sometimes.
-A Boston Terrier breeder should expect a puppy count around 5 puppies.

 What Is the Boston Terriers litter size?

 It is common for Boston terriers to have 3 to 5 puppies, and the maximum litter size is typically 7.
 Rarely the Boston terrier can have more than 7 puppies.
 Keep in mind that healthier dogs will have more puppies.
 Another way to increase the number of puppies is to have the bitch bred more than once in the same heat, but if a male is bred to many times his sperm count will decrease.

 Do Boston Terriers need C-sections during delivery?